 Advice for businesses and jobseekers

-The purpose of this fund is to provide financial support to small or micro Midlothian-based businesses that have been unable to secure any COVID-19 business grant support to date, or where they have had COVID-19 business grant support, they can demonstrate that this has not been sufficient to keep them in a viable trading position.
+The purpose of this fund is to provide financial support to Midlothian-based businesses that have been unable to secure any COVID-19 business grant support since October 2020, or, where they have had COVID-19 business grant support, they can clearly demonstrate that this has not been sufficient to keep them in a viable trading position.

 This fund will award grants based on premises and number of staff employed: